payloadcms/template-ecommerce/README.md

 ## Paywall

-Products can optionally gate content or assets behind a paywall.
+Products can optionally gate content or digital assets behind a paywall.
 This will require the product to be purchased before it's resources are accessible.
 To do this, we add a `paywall` field to the `product` collection with `read` access control to check for associated purchases on each request.
 A `purchases` field is maintained on each user to determine their access which can be manually adjusted as needed.

 ```ts
 {